DappyKit/gateway/README.md

 The service performs OAuth and other authentication methods verification.
 Based on the verified data, an on-chain [Soulbound](https://github.com/DappyKit/contracts/blob/master/contracts/UserVerification.sol) token is issued at the expense of the service, confirming the verification of a person's Smart Account.
 In addition to verification, the service deploys the Smart Account at its own expense for verified accounts.

+## Components

+The project consists of 3 components: API, Deployer, and Verifier.

+- **API**: A Node.js server written in TypeScript that handles user requests for the verification and deployment of their Smart Accounts.
+The service checks the correctness of external verification data, recovers the EOA (Externally Owned Account) address from signed data, and queues tasks for deployment and verification.
+The task queue is stored on a MySQL server.

+- **Deployer**: A service written in TypeScript and Node.js for deploying people's Smart Accounts based on their EOA addresses.
+The service utilizes multiple wallets to conduct several operations in parallel.

+- **Verifier**: A service written in TypeScript and Node.js for issuing Soulbound tokens to a person's Smart Account.
+Like the Deployer, it uses multiple wallets to perform numerous operations simultaneously.

+- **Demo**: To demonstrate how the project works, you can find a React project in the `demo/web` directory that authenticates a user with Google, signs the server's response, and sends the data to the DappyKit API.

 ## How does it work?

 The main goal of this service is to verify and deploy a person's Smart Account with just one request.